fanmuchen/FMC-Web-Automator/README.md

-# F-Auto-T
+# FMC-Web-Automator

-F Auto T, Intuitive automation.
+An Automation Tool.